The Young Writers Project -- Overview

 Follow, Friend, and Like us: Read more »

-(NOTE: If you are a teacher submitting on behalf of a student, you may get an email implying that you have been chosen; not to worry, go to the link supplied and that author's name will be the one that is published, not yours!)
+(NOTE: If you are a teacher submitting on behalf of a student, you will be the one getting the emails from us; not to worry, go to the link supplied and that author's name will be the one that is published, not yours!)

 Well, it's time for my semi-regular, semi-rant on commenting while, at the same time, I eat a small amount of crow for not doing more commenting myself.